 And then there’s the overuse of color.
 Although categorical data uses a multicolor palette, it should be limited to as few colors as possible.
 The more color, the more complex your dashboard will become, confusing users.
 If you use multiple colors for any single metric, it suggests that you should use more than one illustration.
 For example, if you have a line chart that measures more than one variable in a scatter plot, adding a pie chart with all variables would add context.
 This way, users won’t be scanning back and forth between visuals and the legend.

 Finally, there’s the background.
 Start with clear backgrounds and focus on qualitative visuals.
 Referring back to the earlier point on user-centricity, consider using dark mode if your users spend a long time analyzing dashboards.
 It can help relieve the eye strain of users.

 Representation of figures

 Design simplicity is all about using appropriate abbreviations that are easily understood — for example, "Q1 2023 Results" instead of "The Results for the First Quarter of 2023."

 When you’re representing figures, wording, timestamps, or labels, shorthand style is often preferable.
 For example, use “1D” instead of “One Day” or “YTD” instead of “Year-to-Date.”

 It also probably doesn’t matter that you have every number crunched down to the very last decimal point.
 If sales in a month are $24,943.22 on the button, you don't need to represent it as such.
 A better alternative like $25K sums up this information far more effectively with "Sales" labeled in a clear font above it.
-Use the header to describe a set of data — there’s no necessity to repeat words then either.
+Use the header to describe a data set — no need to repeat words.